migaweb/EmojiMemory/README.md

 4. Open the printed local address in your browser to play.

 For further design notes and game flow details, see [Emoji_Memory_Game_Design.md](Emoji_Memory_Game_Design.md).

+## Architecture

+The solution is organized using a lightweight layered approach:

+* **UI** – A Blazor WebAssembly project found under `UI/EmojiMemory.UI` which contains pages and Razor components.
+* **Application** – Services, repositories and contracts located in `UI/EmojiMemory.UI.Application`.
+* **Domain** – Entities, value objects and enums in `UI/EmojiMemory.UI.Domain`.
+* **Infrastructure** – Implementations for storage and sound playback under `EmojiMemory.UI.Infrastructure`.

+Unit tests for the game engine are located in `Test/EmojiMemory.Tests.UnitTests`.

+## Generated with ChatGPT Codex

+Much of the initial code was produced using ChatGPT Codex to quickly scaffold the project structure and core classes.

+## Sound Effects

+The sound effects included in `wwwroot/sounds` are taken from [Mixkit](https://mixkit.co/free-sound-effects/).